 This material is based upon work supported by the National Science Foundation under DRL-1252297.
 We would like to thank Ryan Baker, Stefan Slater, and Jaclyn Ocumpaugh from Teachers College Columbia University, and Neil Heffernan, Eric VanInwegen, and Korinn Ostrow from Worcester Polytechnic Institute for helping us analyze the data and gain insights for developing the methodology.
-We thank members of the Learning Environments Lab: Alexandra Merski for her help exploring the existing math problems, design of revised math problems, and help setting up the randomized control trials; Rachael Chang for her help with the randomized control trials and visualization of the 3D2P process; and Sharris Francisco-Inventado for her help with the visualization of the Pattern Language for Math problems and Learning Support in Online Learning Systems.
+We thank members of the Learning Environments Lab namely Alexandra Merski for her help exploring the existing math problems, design of revised math problems, and help setting up the randomized control trials, Rachael Chang for her help with the randomized control trials and visualization of the 3D2P process, and Sharris Francisco-Inventado for her help with the visualization of the Pattern Language for Math problems and Learning Support in Online Learning Systems.
+Finally, we would like to thank our shepherd Prof. Takashi Iba and members of the Vanguard writer's workshop group-Jason Yip, Christian Köppe, Clifton Kussmaul, Alberto Francisco Kummer Neto, Arisa Kamada, and Rina Kato-for their support and feedback to help us improve the paper.